mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Playtesting surfaced design practices and amplified emerging specialisms.

-Within more narrowly defined game making activities centred around altering code and assets of their products, learners who had mastered certain specialist skills were asked by others for help.
-Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.

-MOVE TO SECTION A?
-Some decided to focus extensively on the creation and implementation of graphical assets and level design being motivated by narrative placement in the game via GDPs
+Drawing on the concept of zones of proximal development, Stone and Gutiérrez [-@stone_problem_2007-2, p.51] underline the importance of explicit creation of "zones of competency" where learner's identities can develop.

+As explored in Chapters 6, several facilitator suggested repertoires served general and technical purposes: namely goal formation using a menu of GDPs, code patching, following documentation and debugging.
 Some approached game making objectives in a methodical manner (see Vignette V3.c), picking up technical processes from documentation and interaction with facilitator.
 Some participants refrained from extensive testing of other games, waiting for others to test their games and carefully observing their responses.

+By way of contrast the structuring of GDP collection around the MDA game framework drawing on aesthetics, dynamics and mechanics of the game, reflected emerging specialisms.
+Some decided to focus extensively on the creation and implementation of graphical assets and level design being motivated by narrative placement in the game via GDPs.
+Learners who had mastered certain specialist skills were asked by others for help.
+Their developing roles as domain experts provided additional affordances in the learning community and building an identify as specialist within it.
+MORE DATA HERE?
+RECAP DATA OF CHAPTER 6?
-Others were very social in their playtesting approach.

-Others socially motivated used playtesting interactions to build affective relationships via kind and supportive feedback and personal identification with created characters.
+Others were very social in their playtesting approach and used playtesting interactions to build affective relationships in a variety of ways.
+Some via kind and supportive feedback and personal identification with created characters.
 Madiha for example often said how cute the characters created were.
-The last chapter showed that some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process.
+Some participants used playtesting as a way to gain idea of what to add to their game next and to ask for direct help in that process (see x in Chapter 6).

-Others embracing a playfully disruptive stance.
-Playtesting times in particular  surfaced design practices which some participants involved breaking conventions game design norms of the genre, as a way to cause frustration or confusion, illustrated by Tehillah's behaviour in (V2).

-Some children added additional playful elements to playtesting (see Appendix.playtestingtypes).
+Others embraced a playfully disruptive stance.
+Playtesting for some participants provided a chance to break conventions game design norms of the genre, as a way to cause frustration or confusion, illustrated by Tehillah's behaviour in (V2).
+Other children added additional playful elements to playtesting (see Appendix.playtestingtypes).
 Some in particular brought a physicality to the process, clustering in a particular zone of the class, referencing the game play elements, acting them out, attempting to change the games of others and playful tussling as part of resistance to those changes.

 **Link from noticing to then supporting**
 The diversity in playtesting behaviours drove my reflection on the relationship between developing effective repertoires and an affective relationship to the activity relies on the participants being able to identify with the ongoing activity (thus informing a processes of inclusion)

+The role of playtesting aligns here creating a helpful system congruency.

+MAKE A NOTE OF THAT ALIGNMENT AS A CONGRUENCY FOR FACILITATE BLENDING

+There is potential for identity formation within the idioculture to address barriers participation in programming communities explored in Chapter 2.

 As, the area of explicit cultural creation of spaces is under explored in existing research in CGD&P, it is of value to explore the process of explicit learning design for identity development within via repertoire blending.